 Two years of college-level French study is required or the equivalent (completion of French 202).
+The course Destination Dakar is required in the term preceding the seminar term.

+go.lawrence.edu/francophone

-The course Destination Dakar is required in the term preceding the seminar term. go.lawrence.edu/francophone Lawrence Kurgan Exchange Program Kurgan, Russia is located on the steppes of Siberia and has been Appleton, Wisconsin's sister city since 1989.
+Lawrence Kurgan Exchange Program

+Kurgan, Russia is located on the steppes of Siberia and has been Appleton, Wisconsin's sister city since 1989.
 Through a bilateral exchange agreement, Lawrence students may study for one semester at Kurgan State University.
 Students pursue courses in Russian grammar and phonetics, conversation, and literature.
 Students are placed with host families connected with the sister city program.
 For more information about this exchange, please contact the Off-Campus Programs office or the Russian department.
-This program is only offered in fall semester.

 Prerequisites: